 Time-Out no longer inhabits many shopping malls, and the arcade game industry is a mere shell of its former self.
 But back in the day, there was almost no better way to spend a Saturday afternoon with your friends than with a pocket of quarters and a couple of hours to kill at a Time-Out arcade.

 Were you one of those 70s kids?
-We hope you’ll take a moment to share your Time-Out memories with all of us in the comments section.
+I hope you’ll take a moment to share your Time-Out memories with all of us in the comments section.